neoking89/owlsight/README.md

 # Owlsight

 **Owlsight** is a command-line tool that combines Python programming with open-source language models.
 It offers an interactive interface that allows you to execute Python code, shell commands, and use an AI assistant in one unified environment.
-This tool is ideal for those who want to integrate Python with generative AI capabilities.
+Next to that, Owlsight offers an extensive set of tools in its backend-API, which enables you to use most of the existing CLI-functionaliy in your own Python scripts.

 ## Why owlsight?

 Picture this: you are someone who dabbles in Python occasionally.
-Or you frequently use generative AI to accelerate your workflow, especially for generating code.
-But often, this involves a tedious process—copying and pasting code between ChatGPT and your IDE, repeatedly switching contexts.
+Or you frequently use generative AI to accelerate your workflow, whether for generating code or working with data.
+Often, this involves a tedious process—copying and pasting code between ChatGPT and your IDE, repeatedly switching contexts.

 What if you could eliminate this friction?

-Owlsight brings Python development and generative AI together, streamlining your workflow by integrating them into a single, unified platform.
+Owlsight brings Python and generative AI together in an intuitive Command Line Interface, streamlining your workflow by integrating them into a single, unified platform.
 No more toggling between windows, no more manual code transfers.
 With Owlsight, you get the full power of Python and AI, all in one place—simplifying your process and boosting productivity.
 Owlsight has been designed to be a swiss-army knife for Python and AI with a core focus on open-source models, allowing you to execute code directly from model prompts and access this code directly from the Python interpreter.

-## Key Features

-### Interactive Environment
-- **Command-Line Interface**: Choose from multiple commands such as Python, shell, and AI model queries
-- **Python Integration**: Switch to a Python interpreter and use Python expressions in language model queries
-- **Model Flexibility**: Support for models in **pytorch**, **ONNX**, and **GGUF** formats

-### AI Integration
-- **Huggingface Hub**: Search and download models directly from the CLI
-- **Multimodal Support**: Work with models specialized for images and audio input (transformers-based models)
-- **Retrieval Augmented Generation (RAG)**: Enhance prompts with Python library documentation

-### Developer Tools
-- **Customizable Configuration**: Easily modify model settings with intuitive save/load of config files
-- **API Access**: Use Owlsight as a library in Python scripts, accessing the core CLI backend
-- **Advanced Model Settings**: Fine-tune configuration parameters for optimal results

-## Installation
+## Installation of the CLI:

 You can install Owlsight using pip: